jtilly/R-travis-container-example/README.md

 |---------------------------|---------------|
 | Initial build time without cache ([log file](https://s3.amazonaws.com/archive.travis-ci.org/jobs/73105072/log.txt)) | 9 min 2 sec      |
 | All subsequent builds that cache dependencies ([log file](https://s3.amazonaws.com/archive.travis-ci.org/jobs/73106362/log.txt))   | 1 min  0 sec  |

-The obvious shortcoming of this approach is that all dependencies are now cached.
-Therefore, if some of the dependencies change, we need to manually delete the cache over at Travis to download and compile the changed packages again.